yogitami/notes/DesignPattern.md

     }
     ```
 #### Decorator Pattern :
+   - Allow behaviour to be added to individual objects either dynamically, without affecting the behaviour of the other objects from the same class
+   - Extend or modify the behaviour at runtime .i.e. allows dynamic addition of responsibilities to objects without modifying their exisitng code.
+   - Aggregation or composition(dynamic) : PART OF relationship
+   - Cabilities of inheritance with subclasses.
+   - Supports open close principle
+   - It allows developers to compose objects with different combinations of functionalities at runtime.
+   - It is to be used when we want to avoid having too many different classes for all the possible combinations of features.
+   - Ex: InputStream, OutputStream, Reader, Writer, etc.
+   - Ex : video streaming platform , where video content is the base content and other features such as enable subtitle, subtitle language, video quality, etc are decorators.
+   - Ex :
+        Suppose we are building a coffee shop application where customers can order different types of coffee.
+Each coffee can have various optional add-ons such as milk, sugar, whipped cream, etc. We want to implement a system where we can dynamically add these add-ons to a coffee order without modifying the coffee classes themselves.

+     ```
+     interface Coffee ---- getDescription(),getCost()
+        |-- PlainCoffee
+        |-- CoffeeDecorator (abstract class) which implements Coffee and also holds its reference
+              |-- MilkDecorator (have a parameterised constructor which uses super to refer to parent)
+              |-- SugarDecorator () (have a parameterised constructor which uses super to refer to parent)

+        public abstract class CoffeeDecorator implements Coffee {
+          protected Coffee decoratedCoffee;

+          public CoffeeDecorator(Coffee decoratedCoffee) { this.decoratedCoffee = decoratedCoffee;}

+          @Override
+          public String getDescription() { return decoratedCoffee.getDescription();}

+          @Override
+          public double getCost() { return decoratedCoffee.getCost();}

+         // MilkDecorator.java
+            public class MilkDecorator extends CoffeeDecorator {
+                public MilkDecorator(Coffee decoratedCoffee) {
+                    super(decoratedCoffee);
+                }

+                @Override
+                public String getDescription() {
+                    return decoratedCoffee.getDescription() + ", Milk";
+                }

+                @Override
+                public double getCost() {
+                    return decoratedCoffee.getCost() + 0.5;
+                }
+            }

+         // SugarDecorator.java
+            public class SugarDecorator extends CoffeeDecorator {
+                public SugarDecorator(Coffee decoratedCoffee) {super(decoratedCoffee);}

+                @Override
+                public String getDescription() {return decoratedCoffee.getDescription() + ", Sugar";}

+                @Override
+                public double getCost() {return decoratedCoffee.getCost() + 0.2;}
+            }

+        // Main class
+        Coffee coffee = new PlainCoffee();
+        Coffee milkCoffee = new MilkDecorator(new PlainCoffee());
+        Coffee sugarMilkCoffee = new SugarDecorator(new MilkDecorator(new PlainCoffee()));

+        or we can also use the same object
+        Coffee coffee = new PlainCoffee();
+        coffee = new MilkDecorator(coffee);
+        coffee = new SugarDecorator(coffee);

+     ```
+**famous question is Pizza question where we need to add different toppings on Pizza**

+#### Flyweight Pattern :
+   - is a shared object that can be used in multiple contexts simultaneously.
+   - Use : applciation needs large number of objects that share most of the common attribute.
+   - Memory consumption by shared objects.
+   - Ex : Integer.valueOf(int) -- returns cached object instead of creating new

 #### Adapter Pattern :
   - Adapter Pattern is particularly useful for integrating classes with incompatible interfaces.
 (Just like a normal adapter)